tradle/why-hypercore/FAQ.md

 ### How integrity of the data is assured?

 Hypercore goes into great length to provide data integrity.
 For that it uses a Merkle tree hashing into it each block that is added to the append-only log.
 On every change the root of the Merkle tree is signed by the private key of the of this Hypercore (note that this also creates a limitation of a single writer, see later how it is overcome).
-When Hypercore is shared to another peer, with the help of Merkle branches it is possible to to prove authenticity and integrity of of a subset of blocks, without sharing the whole Hypercore.
-This allows creation of many different use cases, like distributed caching, bandwidth sharing, etc.
+When Hypercore is shared to another peer, with the help of Merkle branches it is possible to to prove authenticity and integrity of a subset of blocks, without sharing the whole Hypercore.
+This allows to accept data from the untrusted peers (as they can't fudge the data).
+This capability support a number of use cases, like CDN, distributed caching, bandwidth sharing, etc.

 Append-only log also allows to recover the state of Hypercore at any prior a point-in-time, a highly desirable function in databases.
 It allows to preserve Hypercore backup snapshots at a particular point in time.